Kosmokleaner/KosmoRay2/ReadMe.txt

 Code style (not yet fully executed):
 * no hungarian notation, todo: remove m_
 * Camel case for functions/methods/member variables
-* No . in end of comments that are not sentences
+* No "." at end of comments that are not sentences
 *

 todo:
+* raytrace scene object
 * fix window resize in App3
-* two raytracable objects in scene
-* raytrace scene object
 * shader class
 * with Mock enabled RenderDoc crashes
 * move TransitionResource, ClearRTV, ClearDepth, UpdateBufferResource, ResizeDepthBuffer out of App